 • Implemented a new customer relationship management (CRM) database that raised customer satisfaction ratings by 20% in three years

-• Efficiently managed waitlist, helping reduce average wait times 10% and prevent overcrowding in server sections
+• Managed waitlist, helping reduce average wait times by 10% and prevent overcrowding in server sections

 While host and hostess jobs typically don’t have formal education requirements, cite any degree you’ve earned, especially if the degree is focused on hospitality.
 Also, note any hospitality-related certifications you’ve gained.
 Finally, consider including any safe food handling permit you have since that’s required for restaurant workers in some states.